-Joe Morgan, the Hall of Fame’s vice chairman, has argued to keep steroid users out.
+The late Joe Morgan, the former Hall of Fame's vice chairman, argued to keep steroid users out.
 Reggie Jackson, another storied Hall-of-Famer, has argued the opposite side.
 And as The Undefeated notes, racists like Cap Anson taint the Hall already.
-Plus, players still use PEDs and drugs in today’s game and were using long before the steroid era.
-Ever heard of greenies or Doc Ellis’ LSD no-hitter?
+Plus, players still use PEDs and drugs in today's game and were using long before the steroid era.
+Ever heard of greenies or Doc Ellis' LSD no-hitter?

 Several suspected steroid users such as Ivan Rodriguez, Jeff Bagwell and Mike Piazza have already garnered induction in recent years.
 Bud Selig, the overseer of the steroid era, has also been enshrined.

 Now, it's time for Barry to become immortalized.

 This article was originally published September 16, 2019.
 It was updated following the 2021 HOF ballot voting, with Bonds still on the outside looking in.

 MORE: Does Pete Rose Belong in the Hall of Fame?
 Absolutely.